 - 💁♂️ User error – Partition loss can occur if there is an error made during hard drive partitioning.
 Partitioning a hard drive is a delicate process, and an accidental format can easily wipe an entire partition in mere seconds.
 Because of this, it’s always recommended that you take your time and check over everything before taking any actions.

 - 🔋 Power loss or unexpected system shutdown – Your computer is constantly running processes in the background, even when idle.
 If your computer shuts down during an important event like an operating system upgrade, BIOS upgrade, or partition resize, it can cause partition loss, among other issues.

 - ⛔ Incorrect command usage – If you’re making modifications to your partitions using the Terminal, it’s easy to make a mistake if you don’t know what you’re doing.
 The diskutil command is used to do everything partition-related – create, mount, unmount, and of course, delete.
 Before using it, be sure to understand exactly what your syntax is doing.

-- 💻 Corrupted partition table – The partition table, also referred to as the Master Boot Record (MBR), holds information pertaining to the structure of your partitions.
-Your operating system uses this to understand where your data needs to go.
-If this is corrupted, it can cause your partitions to disappear.
+- 💻 Corrupted partition table – The partition table, also referred to as the Master Boot Record (MBR), GUID Partition Table (GPT), or Apple Partition Map, holds information pertaining to the structure of your partitions.
+Your operating system uses this table to understand where your data needs to go.
+If any of these partition table types are corrupted, it can cause your partitions to disappear.